TaraKhodaei/TopicContml/README.md

 ## $\color{purple}{\textsf{1.
 Birds Dataset}}$

 > **Experiment 1.1**.<br/>
 > > **loci_birds:** The bird sequences are collected from 14 loci and 9 different locations.
 For each locus, the length of each sequence varies from 288 to 418 base pairs, and the number of sequences varies from 78 to 92 individuals.
+In each locus, we merge the words from the same location (using 3 first letters) and then apply LDA.
 > ```
 > python topiccontml.py -f loci_birds -m 3 -gt rm_row -n 14
 > ```